gar1t/ChicagoML/devml/unconference.md

 ---
 layout: default
-title: Unconference
+title: Unconference Format
-permalink: /unconference/
+parent: devML
 nav_order: 3
 ---

-# Unconference format
+# Unconference Format

 ![](/assets/images/unconference.jpg)

-ChicagoML uses the
-[unconference](https://en.wikipedia.org/wiki/Unconference) format for
+devML may use the [unconference](https://en.wikipedia.org/wiki/Unconference) format for its workshops.
-its half day and full day events.
 An unconference provides just enough structure for participants to work collaboratively in the planning and running of an event.

-A ChicagoML unconference is characterized by:
+A devML unconference is characterized by:

 - Spirit of openness and flexibility that supports direction contributions and all participants